michaelhyunk/acmeair-api/README.md

 - Mappers translate between layers via MapStruct to reduce boilerplate

 ### Production-Readiness
-- Basic logging is implemented with info/debug splits.
-However, could be improved by introducing structured logging (e.g., JSON format), correlation IDs, and sensitive data redaction for production environments
 - Swagger is integrated for automated API documentation and contract visibility
 - Controller advice is set up for basic error handling, with room for extension
 - No exposure of internal state on idempotent operations.
 If booking is already cancelled, the system returns early without calling the database or logging identifiers
-- Repositories are interface-based so switching to a real DB is trivial
+- Repositories are interface-based so switching to a real DB is trivial, will need to introduce `@Async`

 ### Testability
 - Services are unit-tested in isolation with mock dependencies